 Course Procedures: This class is conducted, principally, in workshop format, which requires active student participation.
 Not all of your required writing (poems and prose) can be treated in workshop, but we will spend a good portion of the semester workshopping - that is, critiquing constructively - your work.
-To this end, you must distribute to the class hard copies of your workshop poem, and distribute your workshop prose - hard copies for the assigned 2 lead discussants and for me; via email to the rest of the class - at least one meeting before the date of your workshop turn.
+To this end, you must distribute to the class your poem and your aesthetic statement and modeled story - hard copies for the assigned 2 lead discussants and for me; via email to the rest of the class - at least one week before the date of your workshop turn.
 Failure to distribute your work the class meeting before your workshop date will result in losing your turn - and a corresponding grade reduction for the assignment, as noted in the "Due Dates" section above.
-We will set up the workshop order during the first month of class, typically treating seven students' pieces (one by each of seven students) each week of the workshop segments of the course.
+We will set up the workshop order during the first month of class, typically treating six students' pieces (one by each of six students) each week of the workshop segments of the course.
 Before the workshops begin, I will lecture on selections of poetry and prose from the required texts as indicated by the Course Schedule below.
 These lectures and discussions will center on a writer's aesthetic practice (that is, his or her particular craft or artistic technique), the how a work was made rather than the interpretation of its meaning - although this of course is important too.
-The take-home exam (Major Assignment 1) will cover my lectures on poetry.
+The in-class exam (Major Assignment 1) will cover my lectures on poetry.
 Aesthetic Statement and Modeled Story (part of Major Assignment 3): The length of your modeled story will be determined in large measure by the model you choose to follow, but generally 6-7 pages is a good guideline.
 This modeled story, accompanied by an aesthetic statement of 1-2 pages, must reflect in manner and style one of the stories on the Course Schedule below (except as noted).
 Your aesthetic statement should be clear and focused, stating which author and which specific fictive piece are reflected by your story's technique, mood, theme, plot, structure, characterizations, etc. State the general type of your story - romantic, realistic, impressionistic, etc. - and be certain to identify and articulate other essential elements of your story such as the use of humor, irony, narrative point of view, etc. that reflect similar aesthetic practices by the author and story you have chosen to model.
-You are to explain in your aesthetic statement your story's technique and composition in specific relation to your chosen model.
+In short, you are to explain in your aesthetic statement your story's technique and composition in specific relation to your chosen model.
 An example of this assignment, based on Kate Chopin's "The Story of an Hour," will be made available to you.
-You may not, therefore, choose "The Story of an Hour" on which to model your story; however, you are free to choose any other Chopin story on the Course Schedule.
-Also, you may not use Edgar Allan Poe's "The Tell-Tale Heart" to fulfill the modeled story assignment.
+You may not, therefore, choose "The Story of an Hour" on which to model your story; however, you are free to choose any other Chopin story listed on the Course Schedule.